 7.3.3 User and User Group Creation

 For security reasons we will install hadoop in a particular user and user group.
-We will use the following
+We will use the following user to the group hadoop_group.

 '''

 sudo addgroup hadoop_group

 sudo adduser --ingroup hadoop_group hduser

 sudo adduser hduser sudo

 '''